 In the late 1980s, the National Parks and Conservation Association and Friends of Walnut Canyon (a local organization) began promoting increased protection of Walnut Canyon National Monument through congressional action.
-This initiative was to extend increased protection for cultural and other resources to a broader area surrounding the existing Monument boundaries.
+This initiative was to extend increased protection for cultural and other resources to a broader area surrounding the existing monument boundaries.
 The objective of that initiative was partially achieved through a 1996 boundary expansion.
-Subsequent to that expansion, the support groups favored further expansion of current Monument boundaries to the proposed Study Area boundaries.
+Subsequent to that expansion, the support groups favored further expansion of current monument boundaries to the proposed Study Area boundaries.
 The Study Area boundaries were designed to extend protection to portions of the Walnut Creek watershed and include important riparian, old growth, and endangered species habitats; protect the area from future commercial and residential development; preserve the natural scenery; reduce or eliminate motorized access; and address fire management and forest restoration.

-In 2002, responding to continued public interest to further protect the Monument and recommendations outlined in the Coconino County / Flagstaff Regional Land Use and Transportation Plan (2001), the Coconino County Board of Supervisors and Flagstaff City Council initiated a forum to fully engage the public in discussions regarding the Monument's long-term protection.
-The yearlong process included three public open house events, distribution of an educational brochure, and completion of a community survey.
+In 2002, responding to continued public interest to further protect the monument and recommendations outlined in the Coconino County / Flagstaff Regional Land Use and Transportation Plan (2001), the Coconino County Board of Supervisors and Flagstaff City Council initiated a forum to fully engage the public in discussions regarding the monument's long-term protection.
+The yearlong process included three public open house events, a poll taken at one of these events, distribution of an educational brochure, and a phone survey that was conducted by Northern Arizona University.
 Results of the survey indicated public support to enhance measures to conserve additional land of the Walnut Canyon area from future development.
 Public opinion was divided regarding the preferred mechanism to achieve the conservation goal.
-In addition, the survey revealed some reservation as to whether a Monument boundary expansion was desired.
+In addition, the survey revealed some reservation as to whether a monument boundary expansion was desired.

-The Coconino County Supervisors and Flagstaff City Council independently passed resolutions on unanimous votes in late 2002, requesting assistance from Congress to authorize a special study of land surrounding the Monument.
+Based on the above efforts and results, the Coconino County Supervisors and Flagstaff City Council independently passed resolutions on unanimous votes in late 2002, requesting assistance from Congress to authorize a special study of land surrounding the monument.
 In May 2004, U.S. Senator John McCain (Arizona) and Congressman Rick Renzi (Arizona) introduced federal legislation addressing and providing for a study of the Walnut Canyon area, as discussed in the public law section.
 The defined purpose of the special study was to: (1) evaluate the national significance of the natural and cultural resources of the Walnut Canyon area, (2) evaluate the general public's desire for recreational access to and economic benefit from the area, and (3) to identify which features and resource values require protection and preservation.